Teacher Certification

 Category: Literacy teaching

-29. Which of the following is NOT regarded as a literacy activity for young children?
+29. Which of the following is not beneficial for listening to stories?

 30 / 40